 How much does bathroom waterproofing cost?

 Having your bathroom floors and walls waterproofed can cost around $35 to $60 per square metre.
+However, some bathroom waterproofing contractors charge per hour.
 Based on the same reference site, average-sized bathroom waterproofing can range from $340 to $800+.

 So if you have two bathrooms around the house, doubling up that amount can be the approximate cost that you need to spend.
 However, these prices are subject to variation.
 Sole bathroom renovations can make the cost go higher, while a complete house renovation may allow for bulk discounts.
 It will depend on your agreement and negotiation with the contractor.